 Who can act on my behalf when dealing with ACC?

-You can authorise other people, eg a family member or your doctor, to work with ACC on your behalf.
-You can do this by phoning the ACC Client Service Centre on 0800 101 996 to advise of the Authority to Act, which will then be noted on your claim file, or you can put the Authority to Act in writing and send it in to your ACC client service contact.
+You can authorise other people, eg a family member or your doctor, to work with us on your behalf.
+You can do this by phoning the ACC Client Service Centre on 0800 101 996 to advise of the Authority to Act, which we’ll then note on your claim file, or you can put the Authority to Act in writing and send it in to your ACC client service contact.

 The contact details on my claim aren’t right.
 How can I change them?

 Contact the ACC Client Service Centre on 0800 101 996.
-ACC client service staff can update your contact details with you over the phone.
+They can update your contact details with you over the phone.
 It is very useful to have your claim number when you call so that we can quickly access your details.

 I don’t understand what the difference is between an accident, and a work-related accident?

 ACC has no record of my accident.
 What should I do?

-Claims for accidents are usually sent to ACC by your treatment provider.
-If ACC has no record of your accident, then you may need to lodge your claim yourself.
-See How do I make a claim? for details of how to make a claim with ACC.
+Claims for accidents are usually sent to us by your treatment provider.
+If we have no record of your accident, then you may need to lodge your claim yourself.
+Go to How do I make a claim? for details of how to make a claim with ACC.